A reading from Philippians 2:1-5

 United Thank Offering

-In addition to the above area or direct service ministries, St. Thomas’s Parish serves a much broader community service by offering the use of our facility to community organizations.
-Some of these organizations include: AA, AIDES Delaware Test Site, Al-ANON, Anamchara Fellowship, Dismantling The New Jim Crow, Duck Patrol, Girl Scout Troops, Musik Gatten, and UD Ballroom Dance.
+In addition to the above areas, St. Thomas’s Parish serves a much broader community service by offering the use of our facility to community organizations.
+Some of these organizations include: AA, AIDS Delaware Test Site, Al-ANON, Anamchara Fellowship, Dismantling The New Jim Crow, Dusk Patrol, Musikgarten, and UD Ballroom Dance.